 - Convenience – you can order your pet food anytime you want and have it delivered to your doorstep.
 Services like these also offer flexibility, in that you can change your order, cancel meals, pause the order, and even stock up.

-- Personalized meals – if your animal has special dietary needs, this might be the most important benefit.
+- Personalized nutrition – if your animal has special dietary needs, this might be the most important benefit.
 Because The Farmer’s Dog, and the others, customize your meal plan you’ll get personalized meals tailored to your animal’s needs.
 Weight, health goals, caloric needs and allergies – you can take all of this into account and more when designing a plan for your animal.

-- Minimal waste, less storage, reduce mess – if you were to purchase canned or kibble for your animal, you will have bulky packs that you will need to store in the house.
+- Minimal waste, storage, and mess – if you were to purchase canned or kibble for your animal, you will have bulky packs that you will need to store in the house.
 For those of us living in apartments and smaller houses, this space matters.
 Managing leftovers is also easy.
 With fresh food, the leftovers can be placed in the fridge and used the following day.

-Disadvantages of Fresh Pet Food Deliveries
+Cons of Fresh Dog Food

 Although fresh dog meal deliveries have many advantages, there are a few disadvantages.
 These are: